This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 3rd disqualification or more: Student is required to sit out of SMC for one year.

-Please make an appointment with a counselor so we can help you identify strategies to keep you in good standing and avoid a potential disqualification from SMC.
+Please schedule an appointment with a counselor so we can help you identify strategies to keep you in good standing and avoid a potential disqualification from SMC.

-You may also want to make an appointment with a counselor to determine if withdrawing from a class will impact your academic status at SMC.
-Stopping your attendance in a class does not withdraw you from that class, and will often result in a grade of "F." Please remember that it is your responsibility to drop a class!
+You encourage you to speak with a counselor to determine if withdrawing from a class will impact your academic status at SMC.
+Stopping your attendance in a class or your partificatipation in online course does not withdraw you from that class, and will often result in a grade of "F." Please remember that it is your responsibility to drop a class.

 There are three components to any degree: General Education classes, Major preparation classes, and Elective classes.
 An elective course is essentially any class that is not required for General Education or for Major preparation.
 Electives are often required in order to accumulate the number of units needed for your degree or for transfer.
 Meet with a counselor to determine if the elective class you are considering is applicable for your degree or for transfer.

-Evaluation and application of credit from other institutions towards the SMC AA degree and/or transfer institutions can be a complex process when the previous coursework has not been completed at another California Community College.
+Evaluation and application of credit from other accredited institutions towards an SMC AA GE or SMC major requirements or IGETC or CSU GE can be a complex process when the previous coursework has not been completed at another California Community College.

-For information about Financial Aid, please visit the Financial Aid office, located in the Student Service Complex room 104, or view the Financial Aid website.
-You may also want to consult websites such as www.fafsa.ed.gov, www.ed.gov, and www.finaid.org.
-All students are encouraged to complete the Free Application for Federal Student Aid (FAFSA), and the GPA Verification Form (for Cal Grants) between January 1st and March 2nd for priority consideration, and the California College Promise Grant.
-You may also refer to the Financial Aid: Useful Steps and Information section in the schedule of classes.
+For information about Financial Aid and Scholarships, please refer to the Financial Aid website .
+You may also want to consult websites such as www.fafsa.ed.gov, www.ed.gov, and www.studentaid.gov.
+All students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) or the CA Dream Act as early as possible, and the GPA Verification Form (for Cal Grants) between January 1st and March 2nd for priority consideration, and the California College Promise Grant.

 There are three components to any degree: General Education (GE) classes, Major preparation classes, and Elective classes.
 GE classes are designed to provide you with a broad base of knowledge, and usually include the areas of English, Math, Arts & Humanities, Social Sciences, and Physical & Biological Sciences.